Key Takeaways

 2. List the areas your company services

-Adding your service area is beneficial not only to end-users but also to Google.
-Among your potential customers, it establishes where they can expect coverage.
-Doing this helps you also rank higher in Google, as the search engine is more likely to recommend businesses closer to the customer searching for a solution.
+Adding your service area is beneficial to both end-users and Google.
+It establishes where customers can expect coverage.
+Doing this helps you rank higher in Google, as the search engine is more likely to recommend businesses closer to the customer searching for a solution.

 3. List your opening hours and holidays